alessandrodalbesio/MRE-harvesting-MRE-optitrack-interface/README.md

 # Optitrack Bridge
+This repository has been developed as part of the project *"Mixed Reality Environment For Harvesting Study"* done by Alessandro Dalbesio.

 ## Getting started
 The code in this repository implements a bridge between the optitrack system and a websocket server. <br>
-The code in this repository is a modified version of the NatNet SDK for Python (more information can be found in the <b>Third party libraries</b> section). <br><br>
+This is a modified version of the NatNet SDK for Python (more information can be found in the <b>Third party libraries</b> section). <br><br>
 The schema of the Optitrack Bridge is: <br>
 ![Alt Text](readme-files/schema.png)

 ## Installation
 You can install this repository in any device connected to the same network/s of the OptiTrack system and the Websocket Server. <br>
-The OptiTrack is behind a VPN (ZeroTier) and so you should connect to it before being able to stream the data. <br><br>
+The OptiTrack is behind a VPN (ZeroTier) and so you should connect to it before being able to stream the data from it. <br><br>
 To install the repository you need to:
 1. Clone it
 ```bash